 Figure 5-7.
-Hoist Gear Case Assembly ("B" & "C" Frame Shown)
+Hoist Gear Case Assembly

 - a) General.
 The hoist gear case is a triple-reduction, splash lubricated, vertically split, cast aluminum case and cover.
 A helical gear train provides smooth and quiet hoisting operation.
 The gear shafts are supported with ball and roller bearings housed in the back of the case and in the cover.
 The input pinion is integrated onto the motor shaft.
-An oil seal housed in the gear case at the motor input seals the motor shaft is submerged in oil, anytime the motor is removed, the oil must be drained from the gear case.
+An oil seal housed in the gear case at the motor input seals the motor shaft as it passes into the gear case.
+Since the entire motor shaft is submerged in oil, anytime the motor is removed, the oil must be drained from the gear case.
 All pinions are integral with their shafts while the gears are keyed and pressed onto their shafts, with exception of the integral output shaft.
 The output shaft passes through an oil seal in the back of the gear case and drives the drum by means of a crowned spline.
 One end of the rope drum is supported on this output shaft. - b) Inspection and Disassembly.
 Gearcase.
-(See Figure 5-7.)

-- (1) Lower hook block to the floor and relieve all load from ropes. - (2) Make sure power to hoist is off and locked out.
+(See Figure 5-7.) - Lower hook block to the floor and relieve all load from ropes. - (2) Make sure power to hoist is off and locked out.